Nood24/MIDI-Real-Time/index.md

 ### VirtualHardwareController.cpp.cpp

 vitrualHardware.cpp is a small class that has been made to replace the foot pedals which could not be completed due to Covid-19.
 The class  keeps track of is a song is playing, what song is playing and gets inputs from the user via the terminal.
-The system looks to this object to determine state.
+The system looks to this object to determine system state.
 This file can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/midi_driver/driver/VirtualHardwareController.cpp>

 ### controller.cpp

-controller.cpp is the object that loads songs, revieves Midi inputs and passes on those values to lower evels of abstraction and contrtolls the state of the system through interacting with the user through the terminal.
+controller.cpp is the object that loads songs, receives Midi inputs and passes on those values to lower levels of abstraction and controls the state of the system through interacting with the user through the terminal.
 The object can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/midi_driver/driver/Controller.cpp>.

 ### DanceSet.cpp

 DanceSet is an object initializes and keeps track of individual instruments in a song and manages the starting and stopping of a song.
 It can be found at <https://github.com/Nood24/MIDI-Real-Time/blob/master/midi_driver/driver/DanceSet.cpp>.
-Dance set does this by loading pre defined CSVs, and setting up the fluidsynth synthesizer to play the correct instruments on the correct channels.
+Dance set does this by loading pre-defined CSVs, and setting up the FluidSynth synthesizer to play the correct instruments on the correct channels.

 ### Instrument.cpp